R9n/hpp-prevent/README.md

 ```
 {
     sanitizedParams, // body parameters sanitized
-    forbiddenParametersFound  // forbidden properties found in body object and removed from teh sanitized parameters
+    forbiddenParametersFound  // forbidden properties found in body object and removed from the sanitized parameters
 }
 ```